Fungicides

 Latest News

-Our research has two separate foci on two classes of agrochemical; we work to find truly new herbicides and have started to pursue the in planta behaviour of fungicides.
-Our herbicide research aims to find new herbicides, principally by directing our first efforts at finding and validating new modes of action.
-Our fungicide work is new since arriving at CCDM in 2021 and seeks to understand biotransformation led by mass spectrometry.
-We also continue to publish what is quickly becoming legacy work on peptide biosynthesis, protease-mediated cyclisation and the genetic events that evolve new plant proteins.
+Our research had two separate foci on two classes of agrochemical; to find truly new herbicides and pursue the in planta behaviour of fungicides.
+Our herbicide research aimed to find new herbicides, principally by directing our first efforts at finding and validating new modes of action.
+Our fungicide work began on arriving at CCDM in 2021 and sought to understand biotransformation led by mass spectrometry.
+In the further past we published work done on peptide biosynthesis, protease-mediated cyclisation and the genetic events that evolve new plant proteins.

 Want a closer look?

-Check out the active projects in the lab, check out Josh's Twitter feed, see what the lab is publishing or get real and visit us in person!
-We're always looking for bright minds to join us, get in touch by e-mail!
+Check out the projects we used to do, check out Josh's Twitter feed, see what the lab published or get real and visit the team working on at CCDM!
+If you are interested in this work, get in touch by e-mail!

 Make contact